squaremo/rabbit.js/README.md

 processed each message.
 Any messages left unacknowledged when the socket closes, or crashes, will be requeued and delivered to another connected socket (should there be one).
-A worker socket is read-only, and has the additional method '#ack' which acknowledges the oldest unacknowledged message, and must be called once only for each message.
+A worker socket is read-only, and has the additional method `#ack` which acknowledges the oldest unacknowledged message, and must be called once only for each message.

 A way to maintain ordering for REP and WORKER sockets is shown in the